msangel/playground/ruby-antlr-hash-2-json/README.md

 last point is
 "Sending Tokens on Different Channels" p.53 (pdf p.
 69)
 questions:
+1)
-1) tokenizer with "mode" is ok, but how about parser example with it?
+    q: tokenizer with "mode" is ok, but how about parser example with it?
+2)
-2) Semantic Predicates is too tricky (need practice)
+    q: Semantic Predicates is too tricky (need practice)
+3)
-3) same about Embedding Arbitrary Actions
+    q: same about Embedding Arbitrary Actions
+4)
-4) operation priority magic in calculator sample
+    q: operation priority magic in calculator sample:
+    a: MulDiv is first alternative so parser looks for the first alternative on all range